A linear program for testing nonclassicality and an open-source implementation: Open-source code

 In terms of matrices, it is given by \begin{form}{\textup{\bfseries [Compare to Theorem~\ref{thm:MainTheoremApp}]}} Given a pair of matrices $V_{\Omega^\mathfrak{A}}$ and $V_{\mathcal{E}^\mathfrak{A}}$ which compose to form probabilities according to the bilinear map ${B=I^T_{\mathcal{E}^\mathfrak{A}} \cdot I_{\Omega^\mathfrak{A}}}$, does there exist any nonnegative matrix ${\sigma\geq_e 0}$ such that

 \end{form}

 All the formulations above refer to the existence of \emph{simplicial-cone} embeddings.
 We showed diagrammatically how to transform such an embedding into a \emph{simplex embedding} in Appendix~\ref{app:NCOM}.
 We now express this transformation in the language of this section.
-A simplex embedding is more restrictive than a simplicial-cone embedding in that it additionally requires that $\fee$ have an inner product $\fee\cdot {u}_\mathfrak{F}$ with the unit effect ${u}_\mathfrak{F}$ that equals a vector (of length equal to the dimension of the simplex embedding) consisting of only ones.
-Given a \emph{simplicial-cone} embedding, one can readily construct a simplex embedding by rescaling row $i$ of the simplicial-cone embedding's matrix $\fse$ by ${{\fee}[i]}\cdot{u}_\mathfrak{F}$, where $\fee[i]$ is the i'th column of $\fee$, and rescaling row $i$ of the simplicial-cone embedding's $\fee$ by $\frac{1}{{{\fee}[i]}\cdot{u}_\mathfrak{F}}$, whenever ${{{\fee}[i]}\cdot{u}_\mathfrak{F}>0}$, and by truncating the vectors to remove the elements in which ${{{\fee}[i]}\cdot{u}_\mathfrak{F}=0}$.
+A simplex embedding is more restrictive than a simplicial-cone embedding in that it additionally requires that $\fee$ is such that $\fee\cdot {u}_\mathfrak{F}$ equals a vector (of length equal to the dimension of the simplex embedding) consisting of only ones.
+Given a \emph{simplicial-cone} embedding, one can readily construct a simplex embedding by rescaling row $i$ of the simplicial-cone embedding's matrix $\fse$ by ${{\fee}[i]}^T\cdot{u}_\mathfrak{F}$, where $\fee[i]$ is the $i$-th column of $\fee$, and rescaling row $i$ of the simplicial-cone embedding's $\fee$ by $\frac{1}{{{\fee}[i]}\cdot{u}_\mathfrak{F}}$, whenever ${{{\fee}[i]}\cdot{u}_\mathfrak{F}>0}$, and by truncating the vectors to remove the elements in which ${{{\fee}[i]}\cdot{u}_\mathfrak{F}=0}$.